Generalizing trial evidence to target populations in non-nested designs: Applications to AIDS clinical trials: Estimating Population Average Treatment Effect

-In Web Appendix 2, we confirm that, {in our non-nested design}, both $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ converge to $\Delta$ in large samples, as long as either the sampling score model or the outcome models are correctly specified but not necessarily both.
-This property provides two opportunities for valid generalizability analyses, and renders the DR estimators potentially more attractive over IPSW and OR alone.
-When all models are correctly specified, the DR estimators can also be more efficient than IPSW alone \citep{Robins1994}.
-Of note, in a nested trial design where $m=N$, we have $\Pi_{0}^{-1}\approx 1$ for the cohort sample and therefore $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ reduce to the DR estimators in \citet{Dahabreh2018a}. {Estimators \eqref{deltahatDR1} and \eqref{deltahatDR2} are also different from that in \citet{rudolph2017robust} because we have used IPSW to estimate the PATE, while \citet{rudolph2017robust} used the odds weights to transport SATE to a non-randomized population \citep{pearl2011transportability}.
-Our DR estimators further depends on the inclusion weights $\Pi_0^{-1}$ through the population standardization factor $c_i$, as the cohort study is only a fraction of the non-randomized population.} Finally, the robustness property of $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ suggests a practical approach to diagnose model misspecification \citep{robins2001comment,MercatantiLi2014}.
-That is, if DR estimate becomes different from the OR estimate, but is close to IPSW estimate, it suggests potential misspecified outcome models or lack of positivity in trial participation.
-On the other hand, if the DR estimate is close to OR estimate but becomes different from IPSW, then the model for the probability of trial participation model may be misspecified.
+In Web Appendix 2, we confirm that, in our non-nested design, both $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ converge to $\Delta$ in large samples, as long as either the sampling score model or the outcome models are correctly specified but not necessarily both.
+This property provides two opportunities for valid generalizability analyses, and renders the DR estimators potentially more attractive over IPSW and REG alone.
+When all models are correctly specified, the DR estimators are also more efficient than IPSW alone \citep{Robins1994}.
+Of note, in a nested trial design where $m=N$, we have $\Pi_{0}^{-1}\approx 1$ for the cohort sample and therefore $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ reduce to the DR estimators in \citet{Dahabreh2018a}.
+Finally, the robustness property of $\widehat{\Delta}_{\text{DR1}}$ and $\widehat{\Delta}_{\text{DR2}}$ suggests a practical approach to diagnose model misspecification \citep{robins2001comment,MercatantiLi2014}.
+That is, assuming visual assessment of the sampling score distribution suggests no violation of positivity in trial participation, if DR estimate is different from the REG estimate, but is close to IPSW estimate, it suggests potentially misspecified outcome models.
+On the other hand, if the DR estimate is close to REG estimate but is different from IPSW, then the model for the probability of trial participation may be misspecified.